 Examination of how ancient Greek and Roman myth and history are represented in film, often as a way of looking critically at modern society and its values.
-(This course is offered as CLAS 280 and CINE 180 [formerly CINE 280].
+(This course is offered as CLAS 280 and CINE 180.
 Students may not repeat the course under an alternate prefix.)
-Course Attributes:

-· C2: Humanities CINE 200 Introduction to Cinema Studies (Units: 3) Prerequisites: Restricted to Cinema majors or minors with a sophomore standing or above; or permission of the instructor.
+Course Attributes: • C2: Humanities CINE 200 Introduction to Cinema Studies (Units: 3) Prerequisite: Restricted to Cinema majors or minors; or permission of the instructor.
 Introduction to the expressive properties and codes of cinema.
 Exposure to diverse cinematic traditions.
 An emphasis is placed on developing fundamental critical methods and perspectives.
-A grade of C or better is required for Cinema major and minor.
-(Plus-minus letter grade only) CINE 202 Introduction to Filmmaking (Units: 3) Prerequisites: Restricted to Cinema majors with sophomore standing or above; concurrent enrollment in CINE 204; or permission of the instructor.
+A grade of C or better is required for Cinema majors and minors.
+(Plus-minus letter grade only) CINE 202 Introduction to Filmmaking (Units: 3) Prerequisites: Restricted to Cinema majors; concurrent enrollment in CINE 204; or permission of the instructor.
 Introduction to modes of film production.
 Operation, function, and creative use of filmmaking tools common to development, pre-production, production, post-production, and distribution.
 Exploration of technical considerations, the language of filmmaking, and creating meaning in cinema.
 A grade of C or better is required for Cinema majors and minors.
-(Plus-minus letter grade only) CINE 204 Introduction to Filmmaking Laboratory (Unit: 1) Prerequisites: Restricted to Cinema majors with sophomore standing or above; concurrent enrollment in CINE 202; or permission of the instructor.
+(Plus-minus letter grade only) CINE 204 Introduction to Filmmaking Laboratory (Unit: 1) Prerequisites: Restricted to Cinema majors; concurrent enrollment in CINE 202; or permission of the instructor.
 Hands-on lab introduces filmmaking tools and techniques.
 Development and execution of short group creative film projects.
 Activity.
-A grade of C or better required for Cinema majors.
+A grade of C or better is required for Cinema majors.
 Extra fee required.
 (Plus-minus letter grade only).
-CINE 211 Film History I (Units: 3) Prerequisites: Restricted to Cinema majors and minors with sophomore standing or above or permission of the instructor.
+CINE 211 Film History I (Units: 3) Prerequisite: Restricted to Cinema majors and minors; or permission of the instructor.
 Entry-level course introduces students to the history of early cinema through WWII (1895-1945).
-Survey of diverse cinematic traditions, social/national inflections, and forms.
-A grade of C or better is required for Cinema major and minor.
-(Plus-minus letter grade only) CINE 212 Film History II (Units: 3) Prerequisites: Restricted to Cinema majors and minors with sophomore standing or above or permission of the instructor.
+Survey of diverse cinematic traditions, social/ national inflections, and forms.
+A grade of C or better is required for Cinema majors and minors.
+(Plus-minus letter grade only) CINE 212 Film History II (Units: 3) Prerequisite: Restricted to Cinema majors and minors; or permission of the instructor.
 Introduction to the history of post WWII cinema (since 1945).
 Survey of diverse cinematic traditions, social/national inflections and forms.
-A grade of C or better is required for the Cinema major and minor.
+A grade of C or better is required for Cinema majors and minors.
 (Plusminus letter grade only) CINE 303GW Writing About Cinema - GWAR (Units: 3) Prerequisites: Restricted to upper-division Cinema majors and minors; GE Area A2; CINE 200, CINE 211, and CINE 212 or equivalents with grades of C or better; or permission of the instructor.
 Advanced analysis and persuasive writing on films and cinematic form.
-(ABC/NC grading only) Course Attributes:

-· Graduation Writing Assessment

-CINE 304 Gender and Film (Units: 3)

-Prerequisites: Restricted to upper-division Cinema majors and minors; CINE 200, CINE 211, and CINE 212 or equivalents with grades of C or better; or permission of the instructor.
+(ABC/NC grading only) Course Attributes: · Graduation Writing Assessment CINE 304 Gender and Film (Units: 3) Prerequisites: Restricted to upper-division Cinema majors and minors; CINE 200, CINE 211, and CINE 212 or equivalents with grades of C or better; or permission of the instructor.
 Critical examination of issues related to the representation of gender and sexuality in cinema.
 Intermediate-level course.
 Topics to be specified in the Class Schedule.
 May be repeated for a total of 6 units when topics vary.
 Topics: